 - Multiple imaging modes – Additional imaging modalities are available such as widefield fluorescence, simulated DIC, brightfield, or high-pass filtered QPI.
 Multiple dimensions can be combined in a single experiment and automatically acquired by the Q-Phase system (timelapse, multi-position, multi-channel, Z-stack) to provide a more complete picture in a synergistic fashion.

 PC-3 cells (segmentation of QPI data, 10x obj.)

 A2780 cells (segmentation of QPI data with correction by DAPI nuclear fluorescence, 20x obj.)

 Fucci-expressing NMuMG cells (A. segmentation of QPI data, B. segmentation of QPI data corrected by nuclear fluorescence, 20x obj.)

 Automatically SEGMENT the data with high accuracy

-- QPI images offer the highest cell/background contrast among other label-free imaging techniques thus enabling the most reliable and precise automatic segmentation of individual cells.
+- QPI images offer the highest cell/background contrast among other label-free imaging techniques thus enabling the most reliable and precise automated (or manual) segmentation of individual cells.
 Even highly confluent populations can be reliably segmented.

 - QPI-based segmentation is also very fast, which significantly speeds up analyses of large datasets with thousands of frames.